jonathon-chew/Nyx/README.md

 Make sure the APOD title is a valid filename.
 If needed, sanitize the title in the code before using it as a filename.

+The current script won't run until the key.txt file has a valid URL with an API key in it!

 ## 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.